Pinterest (NYSE:PINS) Given New $91.00 Price Target at Wedbush

-Pinterest (NYSE:PINS) had its price objective decreased by Wedbush from $100.00 to $91.00 in a report released on Wednesday, The Fly reports.
+Pinterest (NYSE:PINS) had its price target decreased by Wedbush from $100.00 to $91.00 in a report released on Wednesday, The Fly reports.
 Wedbush currently has an outperform rating on the stock.

-A number of other analysts have also recently issued reports on PINS.
-Pivotal Research boosted their price objective on Pinterest from $85.00 to $107.50 and gave the company a buy rating in a research report on Friday, February 5th.
-Stifel Nicolaus assumed coverage on Pinterest in a research report on Wednesday, January 20th.
-They set a buy rating and a $85.00 price objective on the stock.
-Zacks Investment Research cut Pinterest from a buy rating to a hold rating and set a $87.00 price objective on the stock. in a research report on Wednesday, April 7th.
-Credit Suisse Group boosted their price target on Pinterest from $66.00 to $74.00 and gave the company a neutral rating in a research note on Monday, February 1st.
-Finally, KeyCorp reduced their price objective on Pinterest from $92.00 to $89.00 and set an overweight rating on the stock in a research note on Wednesday.
-Eleven equities research analysts have rated the stock with a hold rating and twenty have given a buy rating to the stock.
-Pinterest currently has a consensus rating of Buy and a consensus target price of $78.34.
+Several other research firms also recently commented on PINS.
+Piper Sandler dropped their target price on Pinterest from $85.00 to $76.00 and set a neutral rating on the stock in a report on Wednesday.
+Deutsche Bank Aktiengesellschaft upped their price target on Pinterest from $75.00 to $100.00 and gave the company a buy rating in a report on Friday, February 5th.
+Zacks Investment Research downgraded Pinterest from a buy rating to a hold rating and set a $87.00 price target on the stock. in a report on Wednesday, April 7th.
+Loop Capital upped their price objective on Pinterest from $80.00 to $105.00 in a research report on Tuesday, February 16th.
+Finally, Citigroup upped their price objective on Pinterest from $65.00 to $85.00 and gave the company a neutral rating in a research report on Friday, February 12th.
+Eleven research analysts have rated the stock with a hold rating and twenty have assigned a buy rating to the stock.
+Pinterest currently has an average rating of Buy and an average target price of $78.34.

 Pinterest, Inc provides visual discovery engine in the United States and internationally.
 The company's engine allows people to find inspiration for their lives, including recipes, style and home inspiration, DIY, and others.
 It shows them visual recommendations based on people personal taste and interests.